sepnyc/pd-javascript/session-1/lesson-plan.md

   - Re-group, share knowledge
     - What kinds of experiments did you run?
 What did you learn?
   - Go over annotated function, map concepts to their implementation
-- Project (60 min)
-  - Setup: rotate pairs
-    - Open both JavaScript and Console tab in JS Bin
-  - Define project purpose: grading calculator
-  - Identify development process: building a simple program and then slowly making it more complex
-  - Go through 10-min development cycles
-    - Define goal for cycle (write test for goal)
-    - Teachers code in pairs to solve goal
-    - Re-group and show example solutions (in [project](project/) directory)
 - Wrap-up (10 min)
   - Go over post-session questions as group
   - Request feedback, suggestions for future sessions